Andrew Wilkie: Opposition to Iraq War

-In the aftermath of the September 11 Terror Attacks, the United States called upon Australia to assist in enforcing the 1991 Gulf War peace treaty which had been repeatedly breached by Saddam Hussein's Iraq.
 Iraq failed to comply with demands to allow unfettered arms inspections, and the Howard government elected to send forces to support the 2003 invasion of Iraq.
 While the Government was considering the case for war, Wilkie was asked to report on humanitarian considerations.
 According to a leaked report published in the Herald Sun, in December 2002 Wilkie submitted to the government an Office of National Assessments report on the humanitarian implications of war in Iraq.
 In the report he cautioned against unpredictable and potentially serious humanitarian consequences of war with Iraq, such as the use of weapons of mass destruction against civilians.

-In response to widespread opposition to the war, Wilkie gave extensive television interviews and accepted numerous offers of public speaking engagements.
-He subsequently gave evidence to official British and Australian inquiries into the government's case for involvement in the Iraq war.
+Wilkie gave evidence to official British and Australian inquiries into the government's case for involvement in the Iraq war.
 In 2004, Wilkie published Axis of Deceit, an account of the reasons for his decision and its results.
-He describes his views on the nature of intelligence agencies and the analyst's work, the history of the Iraq war, the untruths of politicians and the attempts to suppress the truth.

 Following Britain's 2016 Chilcot Report which criticised the Blair Government's prosecution of the war, Wilkie said that Howard, Bush and Blair should be brought before an international court, and called for Australia to hold another inquiry into the war.
 Howard rejected Wilkie's proposition and called him "irrational", telling the media: "Andrew Wilkie said the Iraq invasion was responsible for the Bali attack of 2005.
 What about the Bali attack of 2002?
 And he blamed it [the Iraq War] on the Lindt Cafe siege.
 I mean, this is irrational."